toknapp/arweave4s/CONTRIBUTING.md

 4. Make one or more atomic commits, and ensure that each commit has a descriptive commit message.

+5. Update existing Spec or create one.

-5. Run tests, and address any errors.
+6. Run tests, and address any errors.

+  $ sbt test
+  $ sbt integration-test

-6. Push:
+7. Push:

         $ git push origin feature-x

-7. Open a pull request against develop.
+8. Open a pull request against develop.